dedalus-ivd/ivd-ais-docker-solution/guides/single_node_deployment.md

 1. Prepare your deployment on the workstation you are using: that means that you have to put the files under a folder that has one of the workspace names : dev, prod, test, valid.
 It has to look like the folder structure you see [here](https://confluence.dedalus.com/display/IAT/Docker+deployment+-+component+requirements#Dockerdeploymentcomponentrequirements-Deploymentstructure)

+2. Download the docker_single_node.zip that will contain the network, mongo, haproxy, monitoring and the env folder.
+Unzip it into your pc under the workspace folder you prepared for the deployment

-2. Download the configuration for each service7product you are going to deploy and put it into that folder
+3. Download release zip file for each service product you are going to deploy and put it into the workspace folder (r4c, ds, ld....)\

-3. Copy the compose file under each "compose folder" of the products into the workspace root folder
+4. Copy the compose files in the "compose" folder of each product into the workspace folder

-4. Change the variables into the env files folowing the service instruction
+5. Configure env/shared.env file variables:
+- Set the AIS_WORKSPACE using the correct one (file /env/shared.env)
+- Set the SOLUTION_BASE_URL using the solution one (file /env.routesd.env): this should be the base url in front of the solution, not the node one (even thought they can be the same) but if, for example, there is a load balancer in front of two nodes, you need to use the address of the load balancer

+6. configure each product: in this guide we will cover the mongo, the haproxy and we take the discovery service as example so configure them before uploading the files

-5. Upload your folder into the node.
-It should land in the node user's home, in this case: /home/ec2-user/ So you will end up having the configuration under the folder /home/ec2-user/dev (or prod/test/valid)
+7. Upload your folder into the node.
+It should land in the upload folder /opt/dedalus/upload, in this case:
+So you will end up having the configuration under the folder /opt/dedalus/upload/dev (or prod/test/valid)

-6. Log into the node using an ssh like tool (like PuTTy or directly using the shell)
+8. Log into the node using an ssh like tool (like PuTTy or directly using the shell)

-7. Switch to the docker user (you will be asked for a password if any)
+9. Switch to the docker user (you will be asked for a password if any)
 ```bash
 su dedalus_docker
 ```

-8. Copy the configuration <br>
+10. Copy the configuration <br>
 <b>dev</b>

 ```bash